-- 10.23.
+- 10.22.
 The PSPA has performed an assessment of when the contractual obligations to pay pensions and benefits will fall due after the balance sheet date and, how these contractual obligations will be funded.
-This assessment has been performed on a combined basis for all public sector pension schemes (the 'schemes') as defined under the Public Sector Pensions Act 2011 (the 'Act'). - 10.24.
-There continues to be a legacy funding gap between the schemes' cash payments and cash receipts (hereafter the 'funding gap') as described in the Cabinet Office paper called 'Public Sector Pensions Addressing the Legacy Funding Gap', which was informally discussed with Tynwald Members and alluded to in the pensions debate and Motion in June 2016 Tynwald.
-The work undertaken by the Cabinet Office indicated that: - Government funding will need to increase annually, reaching a forecast £155.6m by 2034/35; and that - Government funding will continue to be met through a combination of transfers from General Reserves and the non-ring fenced Public Sector Employees Pension Reserve ('PSEPR') until the PSEPR exhausted around 2022/23 (based on current projections).
-The PSEPR's value at 31 March 2016 was £191.6 million (2015: £226.4 million). - 10.25.
-Taking into account the Isle of Man Government's Medium Term Financial Strategy and assuming that income growth assumptions are met, funding from General Reserves is expected to increase from the equivalent 4.65% of 2016/17 income to 8.26% of 2021/22 income.
+This assessment has been performed on a combined basis for all public sector pension schemes (the 'schemes') as defined under the Public Sector Pensions Act 2011 (the 'Act'). - 10.23.
+The policy adopted in the 2017 Isle of Man Government Budget and Five Year Financial Plan is to cover the 'funding gap' between the overall cost of pensions and the contributions to the schemes through utilisation of the Public Service Employees Pensions Reserve.
+Once that reserve is depleted, there is an anticipated additional £58m pressure on the general revenue position, which the Five Year Financial Plan will allow to be accommodated within the revenue targets through a combination of income growth, expenditure restraint and cost savings over that period.

-- 10.26.
-Options for managing this legacy funding gap in the medium to longer term are under review by the PSPA and the Treasury, with the intention of a further report being laid before in the next Parliamentary session.
-Tynwald will be asked to consider and approve an option or range of options to ensure that it continues to provide sufficient monies to meet the payment of pension benefits in accordance with Section 9(3)(b) of the Act. - 10.27.
-Irrespective of the uncertainties over the future funding arrangements for the schemes based on the Isle of Man Government's future financial projections, the PSPA has concluded that the schemes can continue to meet their contractual obligations as they fall due.
+- 10.24.
+There continues to be a legacy funding gap between the schemes' cash payments and cash receipts as described in the Cabinet Office paper called 'Public Sector Pensions Addressing the Legacy Funding Gap', which was informally discussed with Tynwald Members and alluded to in the pensions debate and Motion in June 2016 Tynwald.
+The work undertaken by the Cabinet Office indicated that: - Government funding will need to increase annually, reaching a forecast £155.6m by 2034/35; and that - Government funding will continue to be met through a combination of transfers from General Revenue and the non ring-fenced Public Service Employees Pension Reserve ('PSEPR') until the PSEPR is exhausted in 2020/21 (based on current budget projections).
+The PSEPR's market value at 31 March 2017 was £181.4 million (2016: £191.6 million). - 10.25.
+A revised motion was approved at the February sitting of Tynwald, which committed the PSPA and Treasury to further investigate options for managing the legacy position in the long term in order to report back to the Council of Ministers so that it can put forward full options and proposals to Tynwald by November 2017. - 10.26.
+Irrespective of the uncertainties over the future funding arrangements for the Schemes based on the Isle of Man Government's future financial projections, the PSPA has concluded that the schemes can continue to meet their contractual obligations as they fall due.